Terms and Conditions

 and remains in effect until access to the Services is terminated in accordance with this Agreement ("Agreement Term").

 Order Form subscriptions (enterprise): Unless otherwise specified in the Order Form, the initial term begins on the Start Date and lasts for 12 months.
-Thereafter, the subscription will automatically renew for successive 12-month terms unless either Party provides written notice of non-renewal at least 60 days prior to the expiration of the then-current term.
+Thereafter, the subscription will automatically renew for successive 12-month terms unless either Party provides written notice of non-renewal at least 60 days prior to the expiration of the then current term.

 Online Orders (self‑serve): The subscription term will be monthly or annually as selected at checkout and will automatically renew for successive periods of the same length unless the Customer cancels prior to renewal.
 Self‑serve cancellation takes effect at the end of the then-current billing period.